Current General Release: Naviate v220.127.116.11

 Introduction of Proprietary Cloud-based APIs

 Initial release of the new Naviate Cloud Manager proprietary cloud-based APIs.
-These APIs--used internally--consolidate and simplify access to the Autodesk® Forge® APIs for the developer in a uniform, consistent and coherent manner.
+These APIs--used internally--consolidate and simplify access to the Autodesk® Autodesk Platform Services (APS) APIs for the developer in a uniform, consistent and coherent manner.
 This approach improves system performance, troubleshooting, security and development time.
 This initial release replaces previous direct calls in several areas.
 Future releases will incorporate migration of remaining, existing functionality to the new platform.
 Going forward, all new features will be implemented via this new, API platform.

 Enforcement of Admin Security for creation of Projects.